Skip to main content

 Phase 3: The Mental Stamina Stat (Tilt Management as a Resource)

 Nobody talks about mental stamina as a stat you can level.
 In my worst period, I’d tilt after one loss and spiral.
 The problem wasn’t anger; it was that I treated mental energy as infinite.
-It’s a mana bar.
+It’s a resource bar, like an energy bar in a game.
 High-focus decisions drain it.
-Once depleted, you start playing on autopilot—and autopilot is the real elo killer.
+Once depleted, you start playing on autopilot, and autopilot is the real elo killer.

 My solution was a “mental HP” system: